7 Best AI Research Assistants (2026): Hallucination-Verified

 7. Perplexity: Best for fast general queries (H/V 0.42, web-scale)

 Perplexity functions as a research-flavoured search engine over the live web, with inline citations on every answer.
-The breadth is unmatched; the reliability for academic work is the lowest in this guide.
+The breadth is unmatched.
+The reliability for academic work is the lowest in this guide.

 Feature Comparison Table